 Are Pre-Existing Conditions Covered By Workers’ Compensation?

 Under Georgia Code § 34-9-1, the aggravation of a pre-existing condition through a work-related accident is covered by workers’ compensation—as long as the aggravation of the condition causes your disability.
-If aggravation of the pre-existing condition is no longer the cause of your disability, it will cease to be covered.

 Under the above criteria, in Georgia, workers‘ compensation does cover pre–existing conditions in many situations.
 However, this can vary per state and might be different in other locations.

-Having Your Condition Examined
+Having Your Medical Condition Examined

-If the doctor sees that your pre-existing condition was not related to your current work injuries or did not contribute to your disability, it will likely not be covered.
-This is when you should reach out to a Georgia workers’ compensation lawyer for help.
-Most of the time, you’ll have to see a doctor who is connected to the workers’ comp insurance company, which means they may not have your best interests at heart.
+If the doctor sees that your preexisting injury or condition was not related to your current work injuries or did not contribute to your disability, it will likely not be covered.
+This is when you should reach out to an Atlanta personal injury lawyer with experience handling workers’ comp claims for help.

 An experienced lawyer can make sure you receive a fair medical evaluation in relation to your work injuries and any pre-existing conditions.
 If you believe you are being treated unfairly, you could be right.
 Reach out to a lawyer who can fight for your rights.
-Call John Foy & Associates today for a FREE consultation.

 Common Pre-Existing Conditions that Can Be Aggravated Through Employment